helloSystem/docs/developer/rpi.md

 ### Missing Zeroconf

-`avahi-daemon` seems not to be available for `aarch64` yet, preventing services from being announced and being browsed.

-### Lacking functionality due to missing packages

-Due to missing packages in FreeBSD for `aarch64`, some functionality is currently unavailable, including:
-* Global keyboard shortcuts
-* Screenshots
+`avahi-daemon` seems not to run due to the D-Bus issue below.

 ### D-Bus issues